HEX ezCAN Installation Guide

 2. Connect the accessory’s PWM control wire to the dual-colour (solid colour+tracer) wire of an ezCAN stub connector.

-Connecting low-power smart accessories to an ezCAN stub connector:
+Connecting low-power smart accessories to a HEX ezCAN stub connector:

-1. Smart accessories (including the HEX ezSWITCH) must only be connected to the ezCAN’s ezBUS (white) power circuit.
-Smart accessories will not work properly if connected to the red, yellow or blue circuits.
+1. Smart accessories (including the HEX ezSWITCH) must only be connected to the HEX ezCAN’s ezBUS (white) power circuit.
+Smart accessories will not work if connected to the red, yellow or blue circuits.

 2. The ezBUS (white) power circuit can accommodate any odd or even number of individual accessories, to a maximum of fifteen.

-Read the Hex ezBUS and Configuring Hex ezBUS functionality sections of the ezCAN user manual (downloadable from here) for detailed information on how to use ezBUS functionality.
+Read the HEX ezBUS and Configuring HEX ezBUS functionality sections of the HEX ezCAN user manual (downloadable from here) for detailed information on how to use ezBUS functionality.

 You can purchase the Extension Cable Kit here.